larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

     + [Task 1: Make Edits to Source Code](#task-1--make-edits-to-source-code)
     + [Task 2: Monitor Train Pipeline](#task-2--monitor-train-pipeline)
     + [Additional resources and more information](#additional-resources-and-more-information)

-## Prerequisite: resource group
+## Prerequisites

-A resource group is a container for resources (Azure services).
-It is equivalent to a folder that contains files.
+A resource group is a logical grouping of cloud resources (Azure services).
+For this tutorial, you will need a resource group with Azure Databricks and Azure Data Factory resources in it.

-__Note__: We have already created a resource group for you, named: `RG-XXXXXX` (replace `XXXXXX` with your UniqueID).
+__Note__: This resource group has already been set up for you in the subscription `iig-shareddnaplatformsandbox-prd`, named: `rg-idnap-mlops-[name]-sandbox` (replace `[name]]` with your first name).

+A repository contains all of your project's files and each file's revision history.
+You can discuss and manage your project's work within the repository.

+__Note__: A GitHub repository has already been set up for you in the Inter IKEA Digital organization, named: `MLOps-[Name]-Sandbox` (replace `[Name]` with your first name).
 Continue with Exercise 1.

-To create a resource group:
-1. Go to the Azure Portal: portal.azure.com
-2. Go to home and click on Resource Groups
-3. Click on +Create
-4. Choose your Subscription
-5. Choose a name for the Resource Group (no longer than 10 characters!).
-For example `RG-{your initials}`
-6. Set region to `(Europe) West Europe`
-7. Click on -> Review + Create -> Create

-## Exercise 1: Setup New Project in GitHub
+## Exercise 1: Setup New Project in GitHub and Databricks

 In this exercise you will set up a repository in GitHub and import a repository that we have built for you.